crelies/AmazonFling/README.md

 ## Author

-Chris Eli, chris.elies13@gmail.com
+Christian Elies, chris.elies13@gmail.com

 ## License

-AmazonFling is available under the MIT license.
+*AmazonFling* is available under the MIT license.
 See the LICENSE file for more info.